meaviral17/LingualLens-Project/README.md

 9. *Real-Time Interaction:* Enjoy an interactive web app experience with Streamlit integration, providing real-time usage and feedback for enhanced user engagement.

-LinguaLens is not just a product; it's a solution designed to break down language barriers, promote inclusivity, and enrich communication globally.
+LingualLens is not just a product; it's a solution designed to break down language barriers, promote inclusivity, and enrich communication globally.